Erlam v Rahman: Election court hearing

 Throughout the case, it was the petitioners submission that Tower Hamlets First was in reality a "one-man band" for the sole purpose of the continuation of Lutfur Rahman as mayor, rather than a genuine political party.
 This position was given further support by Rahman's own evidence and that of his witnesses, with the admission that candidates for Tower Hamlets First required Rahman's personal approval.
-Given Rahman's control over candidates selection, the candidates were taken to be within the category of Rahman's agents under electoral law.
+Given Rahman's control over candidate selection, the candidates were taken to be within the category of Rahman's agents under electoral law.

 False registration

 Provision of false information to a registration officer is an offence under section 13D of the 1983 Act.
-While no specific allegation of false registration was particularised on the election petition, evidences were heard by the court as part of the case on personation and other voting offences.
-A schedule containing multiple false registrations were submitted to and accepted by the court where all entries were shown to have voted for Rahman.
+While no specific allegation of false registration was particularised on the election petition, evidence was heard by the court as part of the case on personation and other voting offences.
+A schedule containing multiple false registrations was submitted to and accepted by the court where all entries were shown to have voted for Rahman.

-Particular examples of false registration highlighted in the judgment include that of former councillor Kabir Ahmed, councillor Shahed Ali, Moniruzzaman Syed, and Aktaruz Zaman all of whom were candidates representing Tower Hamlets First at the 2014 Tower Hamlets council election in the wards of Weavers, Whitechapel, Bromley North, and both St Peter's and Blackwall & Cubitt Town respectively.
+Particular examples of false registration highlighted in the judgment include that of former councillor Kabir Ahmed, councillor Shahed Ali, Moniruzzaman Syed, and Aktaruz Zaman, all of whom were candidates representing Tower Hamlets First at the 2014 Tower Hamlets council election in the wards of Weavers, Whitechapel, Bromley North, and both St Peter's and Blackwall & Cubitt Town respectively.

 Personation

-Voting with a false registration in the name of another person satisfy the offence of personation under section 60 of the 1983 Act, and all of the entries listed in the schedule of false registrations are known to have voted.
+Voting with a false registration in the name of another person is the offence of personation under section 60 of the 1983 Act, and all of the entries listed in the schedule of false registrations were known to have voted.

 Voting when not entitled

-Having concluded that Kabir Ahmed, Moniruzzaman Syed, and Aktaruz Zaman voted in their own name, but with an otherwise false registration, it follows that they are guilty of an offence of voting when not entitled under section 61(1) of the 1983 Act.
+Having concluded that Kabir Ahmed, Moniruzzaman Syed, and Aktaruz Zaman voted in their own name, but with an otherwise false registration, it followed that they were guilty of the offence of voting when not entitled under section 61(1) of the 1983 Act.

 Double voting

-In the case of Shahed Ali who was registered at two different addresses within the ward he was elected in, both registrations were used to vote in the election for Lutfur Rahman.
-If both registrations were used by Ali, then he had committed an offence of voting more than once under section 61(2) of the 1983 Act.
-Where one of the registration was used by another person, that person would be guilty of personation.
+In the case of Shahed Ali, who was registered at two different addresses within the ward he was elected in, both registrations were used to vote in the election for Lutfur Rahman.
+If both registrations were used by Ali, then he had committed the offence of voting more than once under section 61(2) of the 1983 Act.
+Where one of the registrations was used by another person, that person would be guilty of personation.